brettz9/eslint-config-ash-nazg/README.md

     duplicated assignment code
 - `no-param-reassign` - Can be helpful, but not convenient, including when making defaults against more than `undefined` (e.g., `null`)
-- *`no-plusplus`* - Would be nice if there were an option to allow if not combined inline with other expressions
 - `no-restricted-imports` - Project-specific
 - `no-restricted-modules` - Project-specific
 - *`no-restricted-properties`* - Might expand the list